 Echocardiographic studies suggest that 40% to 50% of patients with prolonged septic shock develop myocardial depression, as defined by a reduced ejection fraction.
 We are interested in developing animal models of sepsis-induced cardiac dysfunction and investigating the role of novel therapies.

-Soban Umar, MD, PhD is an Assistant Professor at the Department of Anesthesiology and Perioperative Medicine, Division of Molecular Medicine in the David Geffen School of Medicine at UCLA.
+Soban Umar, MD, PhD is an Associate Professor in Residence at the Department of Anesthesiology and Perioperative Medicine, Division of Molecular Medicine in the David Geffen School of Medicine at UCLA.
 Dr. Umar received his medical degree from Nishtar Medical University in Pakistan and his Ph.D. in Cardiovascular Physiology and Molecular Cardiology from Leiden University in Leiden, The Netherlands.
 Dr. Umar completed his postdoctoral training in Cardiovascular Medicine and his Residency in Anesthesiology at UCLA.
 Dr. Umar is a physician-scientist who works as a clinical Anesthesiologist and is the principal investigator of a Basic Cardiovascular Medicine research laboratory.
 Dr. Umar also serves as the Residency Research Coordinator for the Anesthesiology Residency Program at UCLA/David Geffen School of Medicine.
 He has received funding from American Thoracic Society (ATS), Foundation for Anesthesia Education and Research (FAER) and UCLA Cardiovascular Theme.

 Umar S, Li J, Hannabass K, Vaillancourt M, Cunningham C, Moazeni S, Mahajan A, Eghbali M. Free Fatty Acid Receptor G-protein-coupled Receptor 40 Mediates Lipid Emulsion-induced Cardioprotection.
 Anesthesiology.
 2018 April. doi: doi:10.1097/ALN.0000000000002195 Epub 2018 April 3 PMID: 29620570 https://www.ncbi.nlm.nih.gov/pubmed/29620570